 On-campus employment is conditional to the student's continued compliance with the BCIS regulations established by the visa status the student has been issued.
 In other words, continued academic progress toward the completion of course of study is crucial.
-Employment will be terminated if the student does not comply with his or her status by working more than 19 hours per week.

-Off-campus employment will be channeled through Curricular Practical Training (CPT).
 In order to participate in the CPT program, a student must have been in his or her current major for one academic year (two semesters).
-The student must have also approved a minimum of 12 credits total of the core courses indicated in the curriculum of his or her current major.
 In addition, the student must have approved the corresponding cooperative education course or be enrolled in the course for the next semester.
 Students enrolled in the cooperative education class for the following semester may not at any time withdraw from the class and continue to work off campus.